apache/infrastructure-website/content/pages/digicert-use.md

 ### Windows binaries on Linux

-Currently under investigation by the Apache Tomcat project.
-Looks to be possible via OpenSSL (see section 9 of client user guide) and osslsigncode.
+Currently working for the Apache Tomcat project.
+Documentation in progress.

 To configure your system:
 1. Obtain your DigiCert ONE credentials as above.